Nasi kucing: Etymology

 The term nasi kucing, literally meaning "cat rice" or "cat's rice", is derived from its portion size; it is similar in size to what the Javanese would serve to a pet cat, hence the name.

 Origin

 Nasi kucing originated in the Yogyakarta, Semarang, and Surakarta areas, but has since spread to Jakarta, other parts of the country, and as far as Mecca, sold by Indonesian workers during the hajj.

 Presentation

-Nasi kucing consists of a small, fist-sized portion of rice along with toppings.
+Nasi kucing consists of a small, fist-sized portion of rice with some toppings.
 Common toppings include sambal, dried fish, and tempeh.
-Other ingredients can include egg, chicken, and cucumber.
+Other ingredients include egg, chicken, and cucumber can be added to nasi kucing.
 It is served ready-made, wrapped in a banana leaf, which is further wrapped in paper.

 A variation of nasi kucing, sega macan (tiger's rice) is three times the size of a regular portion of nasi kucing.
 It is served with roasted rice, dried fish, and vegetables.
 Like nasi kucing, sega macan is served wrapped in a banana leaf and paper.